tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

     * Not just related

 so we can see that if there is no correlation between X and y then r ~0, slope ~ 0, and the prediction of y can only be assumed to be mean(y).
-This is why we want to check for independence.

 ### Additional References